ugorsahin/TalkingHeads/README.md

 # ChatGPT_Selenium
 An undetected-chrome interface to communicate with ChatGPT

-A short class definition to deal with ChatGPT via your code.
+You need to have Chrome installed.

-You need to have Chrome installed in your Linux.
+To pass Cloudflare robot test, undetected-chrome is a must.

-Here is how to quick start
+Here is how to start quickly.

 ```
 from handler import Handler